Prompt Target

 What Are Prompt Targets?

-Prompt targets are predefined endpoints within Arch that handle specific types of user prompts.
-They act as the bridge between user inputs and your backend services or APIs, enabling Arch to route, process, and manage prompts efficiently.
-By defining prompt targets, you can separate your application’s business logic from the complexities of prompt processing, ensuring a cleaner and more maintainable codebase.
+Prompt targets are endpoints within Arch that handle specific types of user prompts.
+They act as the bridge between user inputs and your backend agemts or tools (APIs), enabling Arch to route, process, and manage prompts efficiently.
+Defining prompt targets helps you decouple your application’s core logic from processing and handling complexities, leading to clearer code organization, better scalability, and easier maintenance.

 Capability